sdrasco/EdgeWalker/README.md

 ## For experienced traders (TLDR)

-Edge Walker is a Python tool leveraging the Polygon API to identify options contract pairs with the narrowest possible spread between their upper and lower breakeven points, minimizing potential losses.
-With its asynchronous architecture, Edge Walker takes about a minute to model all contract pairs in the 11,229 unique stock tickers that polygon knows of.
+Edge Walker searches real-time market data for options contract pairs with minimal breakeven spread.
+With its blend of asynchronous python and C++ modules (found in the hybrid branch), Edge Walker takes about 30 seconds to model all contract pairs from all the 11,229 unique stock tickers that the Polygon API knows of.

 ## For those without options trading experience